rakunlabs/chore/docs/info/intro.md

 Send http request.
 Set URL, method and headers with previously declared an auth header.

 In URL, method and headers can be usuable with go template.
-Values should be send on V input as json/yaml.
+Values should be send on V input as json/yaml ([]byte).

 POST method is default when not set any method.

+If `V` is connected and a request comes, it first wait `V` value to come to the request node.
+When V value is set, you can use that one for multiple requests.

+Chore tries to set all nodes as pure and usable again.

 #### INPUT